farinap5/Dosky-Writeup/README.md

 <p>To obtain the first flag, we must connect to the server with Dosky_Client and login with the credentials.<br><br>The web application is found in a folder on the dosky home</p>

-<p>it has a database of type sqlite3 that has Hanny's credentials to enter her dashboad, a senha para acessar o usuário de hanny é a mesma.</p>
+<p>It has a database of type sqlite3 that has Hanny's credentials to enter her dashboad, her user in the machine uses the same password.</p>

 ```
 dosky@dosky:~/Web_Site_v2$ cat auth.db